author/shell/README.md

 **npm options**

-If you wish to bundle this library in your build process, use the version most appropriate to your target runtimes:
+If you wish to bundle this library in your build process, use the version most appropriate for your target runtimes:

 - `npm install @author/shell` (source)
 - `npm install @author/browser-shell` (Minified ES Module)